kennymckormick/kennymckormick.github.io/_posts/2020-01-10-triplet-representation.markdown

 [2] Silvia Zuffi, Oren Freifeld, and Michael J Black.
 From pictorial structures to deformable structures.
 In 2012 IEEE Conference on Computer Vision and Pattern Recognition, pages 3546–3553.
 IEEE, 2012

+[3] Freifeld, O., Weiss, A., Zuffi, S., & Black, M. J. (2010, June).
+Contour people: A parameterized model of 2D articulated human shape.
+In *2010 IEEE Computer Society Conference on Computer Vision and Pattern Recognition* (pp. 639-646).
+IEEE.

-[3] Mykhaylo Andriluka, Leonid Pishchulin, Peter Gehler, and Bernt Schiele.
+[4] Mykhaylo Andriluka, Leonid Pishchulin, Peter Gehler, and Bernt Schiele.
 2d human pose estimation: New benchmark and state of the art analysis.
 In Proceedings of the IEEE Conference on computer Vision and Pattern Recognition, pages 3686–3693, 2014.

-[4] Sam Johnson and Mark Everingham.
+[5] Sam Johnson and Mark Everingham.
 Clustered pose and nonlinear appearance models for human pose estimation.
 2010.

-[5] Tsung-Yi Lin, Michael Maire, Serge Belongie, James Hays, Pietro Perona, Deva Ramanan, Piotr Dollar, and C Lawrence ´ Zitnick.
+[6] Tsung-Yi Lin, Michael Maire, Serge Belongie, James Hays, Pietro Perona, Deva Ramanan, Piotr Dollar, and C Lawrence ´ Zitnick.
 Microsoft coco: Common objects in context.
 In European conference on computer vision, pages 740–755.
 Springer, 2014.

-[6] Patrick Esser, Ekaterina Sutter, and Bjorn Ommer.
+[7] Patrick Esser, Ekaterina Sutter, and Bjorn Ommer.
 A variational u-net for conditional appearance and shape generation.
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pages 8857–8866, 2018.